866-MY-ERSOP (866-693-7767) [email protected]

 When Is My Deadline?

-There are two different deadlines to consider: ERSOP’s deadline for data submission and the IRS’s deadline for filing the tax return.
+There are two different deadlines to consider: ERSOP’s deadline for data submission and the IRS’s deadline for filing the Form 5500.

-What if I Have Taken or Am Looking to Take A Loan?
+What if I Have Taken (or Desire to Take) A Loan?

 There are specific factors to consider when it comes to loans.
 It also depends on what kind of loan you are looking to take or have taken.
 Your Plan document has specifics on loans that need to be referred to.
 Please contact your Plan Coordinator if you are thinking of taking a loan.
 866-MY-ERSOP.